DataQualityCommittee/documentation/guidance/RevenueRecognition.md

 Note Disclosure:
 ![Note Disclosure 1](images/revrec02.png?raw=true)

 In this scenario, the filer would use InterestIncomeExpenseNet  to tag the net interest income.

-For non-interest income, the filer would use the revenue line items used on the income statement with the appropriate dimension (such as StatementBusinessSegmentsAxis) to disaggregate revenues from contracts with customers.
-To disaggregate Revenue not from Contract with Customer, the same line items used on the income statement with the appropriate dimension (such as StatementBusinessSegmentsAxis) would be used in the notes to disaggregate revenue not from contracts with customers.
+For non-interest income line items, the filer would use the revenue line items used on the income statement.

 To identify which components, represent Revenue from contract with customer and Revenues Not from Contract with Customers the filer should also provide two calculation relationships:
-1. Standard element_Revenue from Contract with Customer with calculation children of all revenue from contract with customer (items underlined in 'green')
+1. Standard element Revenue from Contract with Customer with calculation children of all revenue from contract with customer (items underlined in 'green')
-1.  extension_element Revenue not f from Contract with Customer with calculation children of all revenue not from contract with customer (items underlined in 'red')
+1. Extension element Revenue not from Contract with Customer with calculation children of all revenue not from contract with customer (items underlined in 'red')

 The calculation children appear in both the calculation link and presentation link, but the calculation parent is in the calculation link only (not in the presentation link as there is no value entered).